Smoothed quantile regression processes for binary response models: Estimating the coefficients

 A common assumption [see e.g. Chapter 4 in \cite{horowitz2009}] is that one component of $\beta_\tau$ is either constant or at least bounded away from zero.
 Without loss of generality, we assume that this holds for the first component of $\beta_\tau$.
-In order to simplify the notation of what follows, write the covariate $W$ in the form $W=(Z,X)$ with $Z$ being the first component of $W$ and $X$ denoting the remaining components.
+In order to simplify the notation of what follows, write the covariate $W$ in the form $W^T = (Z,X^T)$ with $Z$ being the first component of $W$ and $X$ denoting the remaining components.
 Denote the supports of $X,Z,W$ by $\Xc,\Zc,\Wc$, respectively.
-Denote by $(Y_i,W_i)_{i=1}^n$ a sample of i.i.d. realizations of the random variable $(Y,W)$.
 Define the empirical counterpart of $S_\tau$ by

 and consider a smoothed version